How to get rid of acne scabs

 Skin can become tender and irritated around scabs, particularly if you have acne and dry skin from acne treatments.
-Your skin may fair better, and you may be less tempted to pick at itchy scabs if your skin is properly moisturised.
-Try a gentle moisturiser.
+Your skin may fair better, and you may be less tempted to pick at itchy scabs if your skin is properly moisturized.
+Try a gentle moisturizer.
 Products that contain aloe vera or tea tree oil may also help the healing process along.

 Try a warm compress